17 Signs He Is Emotionally Dependent On You & How to Deal

 17 subtle signs he is emotionally dependent on you

-Recognizing the signs that someone is emotionally dependent on you can be tricky; sometimes, the signs are so subtle they blend into everyday interactions.
+Recognizing the signs that someone is emotionally dependent on you can be tricky; sometimes, the signs are so subtle that they blend into everyday interactions.

 If you’ve ever thought, “Is he relying on me too much?” or noticed him turning to you for almost everything, it might be a sign of emotional dependence.